Onlaperd/OnlaReminder/README.md

 # How to install?
 go to the [realeses](https://github.com/Onlaperd/OnlaReminder/releases/tag/first-realese) and download the zip file, unpack it wherever you want, and then just run the jar file

-# Where is the source
-Unfortunately, I had a git error and after of series of bugs and my mistakes in other programs, I lost the source code...

-Fortunately, somehow the realese zip file was saved so if you need the source you can decompile the jar file, I will restore the code but I need some time to do it.

 # What is the ORS-Language?
 This is a small scenario language to save scenarios in files.
 You can write it on its own!